ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 * [Nextflow getting started](https://www.nextflow.io/docs/latest/getstarted.html)

-While it gives a good resource, it assumes you have had some experience with object oriented programming or even some background in groovy/Java.
+This is a great resource, but it assumes you have had some experience with object oriented programming or even some background in groovy/Java.
 You will run across methods that aren't part of nextflow but part of the groovy language like [`.trim, .flatten, and the word "it"`].
-At first this was hard to separate out and just wanted to know how to do X.  While they do have examples in their [nextflow patterns section], it wasn't quite sufficient to allow me to quickly learn to create a nextflow workflow.
+At first this was hard to separate out when we just wanted to know how to do X.  While they do have examples in their [nextflow patterns section](https://github.com/nextflow-io/patterns), it isn't quite sufficient yet to quickly learn to create a nextflow workflow.
 This tutorial is aimed to bridge this gap.

 ## A practical example